-- We customize a well-known pattern discovery technique, called agglomerative clustering [5], [6], towards the identification of parameterized and non-parameterized patterns within a given Java bytecode.
-The proposed technique allows discovering patterns of an arbitrary length, which may contain a variable number of wildcards. - We assess the advantages and the limitations of the aforementioned technique in various scenarios that aim at compressing MIDP, a standard Java environment that supports the development of applications for mobile devices.
+- We assess the advantages and the limitations of the aforementioned technique in various scenarios that aim at compressing MIDP, a standard Java environment that supports the development of applications for mobile devices.
 The main feature of the parameterized pattern discovery technique is that it allows finding a large variety of patterns that can be combined to obtain better bytecode size reduction.
 This, however, is also its main limitation.
-Exploring the large variety of patterns towards finding a combination that gives a good bytecode size reduction is a complex task.
-Given this fact, in our assessment: - 1) We employ/compare two heuristic methods towards the combination of patterns. - 2) Based on the two heuristics, we investigate the impact of using patterns that contain a variable number of wildcards for the compression of Java bytecode.
-To this end, we compress MIDP using patterns that contain a variable number of wildcards, patterns that do not contain wildcards and patterns that contain a fixed number of wildcards and we perform a comparative study of the results.
+Exploring the large variety of patterns toward finding a combination that gives a good bytecode size reduction is a complex task.
+Given this fact, in our assessment: - 1.
+We employ/compare two heuristic methods toward the combination of patterns. - 2.
+Based on the two heuristics, we investigate the impact of using patterns that contain a variable number of wildcards for the compression of Java bytecode.
+To this end, we compress MIDP using patterns that contain a variable number of wildcards, patterns that do not contain wildcards, and patterns that contain a fixed number of wildcards, and we perform a comparative study of the results. - 3.
+Moreover, we examine the impact of the increasing length of the patterns in the compression of Java bytecode. - 4.
+Finally, we study the behavior of the decompression overhead introduced by the examined technique.